 Person in charge:Byron Evans

-This course is exclusively for all students enrolled in the Bachelor programme business administration and Incomings, taking part in the Erasmus programme.
+This course is exclusively for all students enrolled in the Bachelor programme business administration and incomings, taking part in the Erasmus programme.
 The business part covers a wide variety of business-related topics – e. g. e-commerce, marketing, project planning, business trends – in the context of the English language as used in the international business world.
 Students are expected to actively use their language skills in regular presentations, discussions, meetings, and brainstorming sessions.

 The commercial part lets students practise their language skills in concrete business situations, focusing strongly on written skills.
 Topics include business e-mails/letters, business documents, telephoning, negotiating, report writing, and job applications.
 This module is taught in seminar format and ends with a written examination.